sr-shifu/eslint-plugin-enzyme-deprecation/README.md

 # eslint-plugin-enzyme-deprecation

 A custom ESLint plugin that detects and warns about using render APIs of Enzyme (`shallow`/`mount`).
-If you are using React in your project and want to switch to a future-proof solution for rendering components in your tests (e.g., React Testing Library), you might find this plugin useful. `eslint-plugin-enzyme-deprecation` plugin helps developers that require some way of preventing od writing a new code using these APIs as well as tracking their progress of migration from Enzyme to the library of your choice.
-You can find more details about migration strategies and plugin's implementation details in this [article](https://thesametech.com/migrate-away-from-enzyme/).
+If you are using React in your project and want to switch to a future-proof solution for rendering components in your tests (e.g., React Testing Library), you might find this plugin useful. `eslint-plugin-enzyme-deprecation` plugin helps developers that require some way of preventing of writing a new code using these APIs as well as tracking their progress of migration from Enzyme to the library of your choice.
+You can find more details about migration strategies and plugin implementation details in this [article](https://thesametech.com/migrate-away-from-enzyme/).

 ## Installation